why PPL Corporation [PPL] is a Good Choice for Investors After New Price Target of $32.00

-PPL Corporation [NYSE: PPL] surged by $0.19 during the normal trading session on Wednesday and reaching a high of $29.77 during the day while it closed the day at $29.71.
+PPL Corporation [NYSE: PPL] price plunged by 0.00 percent to reach at $0.0.
 The company report on February 1, 2022 that PPL Corporation joins Energy Impact Partners’ Deep Decarbonization Frontier Fund.

 PPL Corporation (NYSE: PPL) announced today that it has joined Energy Impact Partners, a leading global investor in the transition to a sustainable future, in the launch of its Deep Decarbonization Frontier Fund.
 The fund targets early-stage, revolutionary technologies that accelerate the transition to net-zero greenhouse gas emissions.